Fuzhou people: Southeast Asia

-The Hockchius and Hockchias migrated to Nanyang (South-East Asia) in much smaller numbers compared to the Hokkien, Cantonese, Hakkas and Hainanese but achieved remarkable success.
+The Hockchius and Hockchias migrated to Nanyang (South-East Asia) in much smaller numbers compared to the Hokkien, Chaoshanese, Cantonese, Hakkas and Hainanese peoples, but achieved remarkable success.
 Amongst others, Robert Kuok (Hockchiu) rose to become the "Sugar King" of Malaysia and is currently ranked the richest man in South-East Asia whereas Liem Sioe Liong (Sudono Salim) who was of Hockchia origin, was once the richest man in Indonesia, controlling a vast empire in the industry of flour, cement and food manufacturing.

 United States

 Fuzhounese people first started immigrating to America during the late Qing dynasty.
 Some of these immigrants were students who, after completing their studies returned to back to their fatherland (Fuzhou).

-However, after the USA passed the 1882 Chinese Exclusion Act, immigration from China to the USA stopped for nearly a century.
+However, after the US passed the 1882 Chinese Exclusion Act, immigration from China to the USA stopped for nearly a century.
 Only in 1980s with the China-USA détente and subsequent reform and opening, a wave of Fuzhounese settled in America.
 These new Fuzhounese immigrants set up their own separated communities such as "Little Fuzhou" in Manhattan.